-Due to legislative changes and the optimisation of business processes that are adapted to the actual requirements of the business environment and to achieve comprehensive and sustained business excellence, we will implement three major projects in 2017, in addition to the Company's transformation into a demographic reserve fund: the previously mentioned replacement of IT support for asset and fund management, a self-assessment according to the EFQM principles and the adaptation of operations to International Financial Reporting Standard (IFRS) 9.
+Due to legislative changes and the optimisation of business processes that are adapted to the actual requirements of the business environment and to achieve comprehensive and sustained business excellence, we will continue with a project in 2018 aimed at the comprehensive overhaul of the information system for asset and fund management, and complete the adaptation of operations to IFRS 9.
+We will optimise operations in areas that we have identified as the most important in the scope of a self-assessment project.